-The earliest antique German beer steins date to the fourteenth century, a time when earthenware was being improved, Germany was making new and improved brews and Europe was ravaged with the bubonic plague.
+The earliest antique German beer steins date to the fourteenth century, a time when earthenware was being improved, Germany was making new and improved brews, and Europe was ravaged with the bubonic plague.
 Replica and aged beer steins are still manufactured today, so you need to understand the history of these vessels to learn German beer stein values.

 Beer steins evolved as a result of the laws passed in several German principalities stating that covers had to be on all beverage and food containers.
 The laws, and others related to sanitary conditions, were in reaction to the fear that a recurrence of the bubonic plague, also called the Black Death, would be caused by several invasions of flies throughout Central Europe in the mid to late fifteenth century.
 Up until that time, most common folk drank beer from mugs made of porous earthenware or wood.
 The well-to-do and upper class drank from glass, pewter or silver vessels, called beakers or tankards.

-The first steins were simply mugs and with a hinged lid with an attached thumb lift.
+The first steins were simply mugs with a hinged lid that had an attached thumb lift.
 As progress continued in the refinement of earthenware, a new material developed called stoneware.
 Chip and crack resistant, the new non-porous material was a perfect choice for holding beer.

-Relatively expensive, the stoneware lidded drinking vessels soon became the subjects of Renaissance artists that added designs making them even more appealing.
+Relatively expensive, the stoneware lidded drinking vessels soon became the subjects of Renaissance artists that added designs to make them even more appealing.
 Early German beer steins from the fifteenth to the seventeenth centuries often had:

 - Carved or applied decorations and decorative detailing